kevingivens/site/content/blog/post6.md

 With the struct-casting, byte-swapping and printing functions in place, the parser is functional.
 The next step is to write out the hierarchy of message types from the ITCH specification and make sure there are functions in place for each type.

-Being naturally lazy, I found this task tedious and error prone.
+Personally, I found this task tedious and error prone.
 Instead, I copied the spec into a yaml file and wrote a python program that parsers the yaml file and builds the structs, byte-swapping functions and printers in C++.
 This approach has the nice advantage that when the ITCH stand changes, the C++ parser can easly be built again from the specification file.